Mental Health Issues Facing the Asian American Community

 While some Asian Americans meet these criteria, others don’t.
-Some inadequate if they don’t conform to these expectations.
+Some might feel inadequate if they don’t conform to these expectations.
 Others feel ashamed if they do.

 Speaking of shame, some Asian Americans struggle to reconcile the expectations of their families’ ethnic cultures with American culture.
 Some feel that they’re not fully a part of any world.

 This sense of disconnect can create loneliness, depression, and anxiety, which can lead to addiction and other conditions.
 But the stereotypes of Asian Americans can compound such problems.
 People might think that members of the group are so successful that they don’t need assistance.

 Asian Americans might internalize these beliefs and think that they’re flawed if they need help.
 They may be afraid to admit that they have problems.
 They might worry that others will think that they’re failures or that they’ll bring shame to their families.

 But not seeking treatment for addiction and other mental health concerns can make them worse.
 Asian Americans — and all groups — can benefit from a little help sometimes.
 It is important to be informed about statistics of meth use, benzodiazepine abuse statistics, cocaine usage statistics, and how they affect Asian America community.

 While this is a simple question, the answer is more complex.
 That’s partly because the continent of Asia is so huge and complex.